cloudmesh/useful-introduction_to_cloud-2015/_sources/projects/project_bigdata_containers.txt

 students can participate in the project, but responsibilities will be clearly identified.

-The authors will not plagearuise.
-There will be a kick of meeting with the students that select this project.
+The authors will not plagiarize.
+There will be a series of meetings with the students that select this project.
 We anticipate the maximum number of students will be three.
 If more students sign up we may identify a or additional topics to write an additional paper.

 Example of possible useful Technologies for this Project
 ----------------------------------------------------------------------